Discount Analytics

 Section titled “Using analytics to optimise”Find underperforming discounts

-Section titled “Find underperforming discounts”If a discount has very low usage, consider:
+Section titled “Find underperforming discounts”If a discount has very low Times Applied, consider:

 - Lowering the qualification threshold

-- Adding upsell messages to guide customers toward it
+- Turning on the Spend-more nudge in the Messaging section to guide customers toward it

-- Improving product page display so customers know the deal exists
+- Improving the product-page display so shoppers know the deal exists

 Measure ROI

-Section titled “Measure ROI”Compare the total savings (your cost) against the revenue from orders that used discounts.
-A discount that gives away £500 but generates £5,000 in incremental revenue is a 10× return.
+Section titled “Measure ROI”Compare Discount Given (your cost) against Gross Rev (revenue on orders that used the discount).
+A rule that gave away £500 but accrued £5,000 in gross revenue is a 10× return — sort by Gross Rev to surface the volume drivers.

 Adjust tiers